samoylv/WPG/docs/wpg.rst

 You should have installed python2.7 with modules numpy, matplotlib, h5py and ipython.
 If these modules have not been installed yet, you can download a free python bundle with preinstalled packages `here <http://continuum.io/downloads>`_

-Download `WPG package <https://github.com/samoylv/WPG/archive/master.zip>`_ and unpack it.
+Download `WPG package <https://github.com/samoylv/WPG/archive/develop.zip>`_ and unpack it.

-Download `SRW library <https://github.com/ochubar/SRW/archive/master.zip>`_ and unpack it in any folder.
+Download `Our small brunch of SRW library <https://github.com/buzmakov/SRW/archive/feature/srw_lite.zip>`_ and unpack it in any folder.

 Copy the following files from the SRW folder to WPG folder:

-- SRW-master/env/work/srw_python/lib/srwlpy2_x64.pyd to WGP/wpg
+- SRW-feature-srw_lite/env/work/srw_python/lib/srwlpy2_x64.pyd to WGP/wpg

 Rename srwlpy2_x64.pyd to srwlpy.pyd